Flux cost functions and optimal metabolic states: Proofs

 where all remaining terms are powers of metabolite concentrations with positive cofactors.
-Multiplying this with the numerator and writing it in terms of log-concentrations, we obtain a series of terms, each describing a function that is positively curved in all log-concentrations.
-Thus, the cost curvature matrix for this reaction is positive definite with respect to the log-concentrations of all metabolites participating in the reaction.
-If we consider a kinetic model with CM rate laws, the cost curvature matrix will be a sum of cost curvature matrixs for the single reactions.
-It will therefore be positive definite in all metabolites that appear in the enzymatic rate laws.
+Multiplying this with the numerator and writing it in terms of log-concentrations, \co{aber das heisst NICHT, dass sie in allen richtungen gekruemmt ist! however, the numerator itself is positively curved in all directions! (and this holds also if activation and inhibition terms are added)} we obtain a series of terms, each describing a function that is positively curved in all log-concentrations.
+Thus, the cost curvature matrix for this reaction is positive definite with respect to all metabolite log-concentrations that appears in the rate law.
+In a network model, the cost curvature matrix is the sum of cost curvature matrices for all single reactions.
+In kinetic models with CM rate laws, it will therefore be positive definite in all metabolites that appear in the enzymatic rate laws.

+\co{In models with non-enzymatic reactions (or passive diffusion through membranes), there may be metabolites that do not appear in any enzymatic rate law, and for which convexity does not hold.} \co{THAT MEANS: joosts beweis is nicht noetig! es geht genauso unser beweis mit zusatzannahmen ueber CM-denominator}